 A redesign of training for the first year of employment

-A well-trained, skilled and prepared child welfare workforce will help ensure more Oregon children and youth in our care grow up safely with support for success in school.
-In an effort to help retain skilled workers and improve outcomes for children and families we serve, the Department of Human Services (DHS), Child Welfare is redesigning new caseworker training.
-This New Worker Training will improve training and better prepare and support new workers as they undertake this critically important and multifaceted work.
+A well-trained, skilled and prepared child welfare workforce helps ensure Oregon children and youth in our care grow up safely.
+In an effort to help retain skilled workers and improve outcomes for children and families we serve, Child Welfare worked closely with Casey Family Programs, Portland State University, tribes and community stakeholders to redesign training for new caseworkers.

-The training redesign recognizes the need for a more holistic approach to preparing new workers to engage with families and communities, values and reinforces the partnership between classroom and field-based training and incorporates adult learning experiences.
+The redesign recognized the need for a more holistic approach to preparing new workers while valuing and reinforcing the partnership between classroom and field-based training.
 The new training also includes ongoing professional development and multiple training and learning experiences over the course of the first year including:

 - Prerequisites to classroom training

 - Post classroom transfer of learning activities in the local offices and communities